enketo/enketo-express/tutorials/10-configure.md

 -   `allowIPAddressList`: Default is `[]`.
 The list of allowed IP addresses.
 These are preferred over `denyAddressList`.
 -   `denyAddressList`: Default is `[]`.
 The list of denied IP addresses.

+### frameguard deny

+Set to `true` to set the X-Frame-Options header to DENY to help you mitigate clickjacking attacks.
+Default is `false`.
+See more here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options

+### no sniff

+Set to `true` to set the X-Content-Type-Options header to nosniff.
+This mitigates MIME type sniffing which can cause security vulnerabilities.
+Default is `false`.
+See more here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options

 #### hsts

 Set HTTP Strict Transport Security (HSTS) headers in express.
 Default is disabled.
 See more here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security